Mercy University (“Mercy” or the “University”) respects your privacy and is committed to protecting it through our compliance with this Policy.

 If you are a consumer affected by a breach, you may file a complaint through the Attorney General’s online complaint form.
 Do not submit a breach notification form.

 Your General Data Protection Regulation (GDPR) Rights.
-Mercy College is the controller of your personal data.
+Mercy University is the controller of your personal data.
 Under the General Data Protection Regulation (GDPR), consumers located in the European Economic Area (European Union, Norway, Liechtenstein, and Iceland), have the rights listed below:

 - Right to Access Personal Information in a Portable Format.
 You can request to review the Personal Information that we retain about you and receive a copy of it in a commonly used electronic format.